techfromsage/advanced-mis/topics/timeseries.md

 <a name="modulemanager-timer"></a>

 ### Events with class `modulemanager.timer`

+How long a user with access to the module manager spent in the module manager.
+This is typically an academic user.

 | Column | Description | Example |
 | --- | --- | --- |